Marcin Wujczyk

 attorney-at-law, partner

-Over 15 years’ experience in employment law and HR consultancy
+Nearly 20 years of experience in employment law and HR consultancy

 Faculty of Law and Administration, Jagiellonian University